skress/emacs-build-macosx/README.md

 familiar with Emacs building process I suggest you to grab a ready-to-use binary version at [Emacs For Mac OSX](http://emacsformacosx.com/).

+## Differences to original repository

+- Removed patches/20_use_user-emacs-directory_at_startup.patch as it does not work with latest emacs source code (and simply fixing it that the patch works again is probably not the cleanest solution ...).
+This is the commit that changed `startup.el` such that the patch does not work anymore: https://emba.gnu.org/emacs/emacs/commit/d68ed152ffe4369b3fe082cf39d631cc5360143b
+- Added `texinfo` as prerequisite in documentation section
+- Added path to `texinfo/bin` to build script
+- Added info about macOS headers for macOS 10.14

 ## What this version does?

 Ok this is an other [Emacs](http://www.gnu.org/software/emacs/) build but